uci-plrg/zen-ids/README.md

 # zen-ids
 Introspective intrusion detection system for PHP applications.

 This repository contains the dynamically linked ZenIDS extension for the reference implementation of the PHP interpreter.
-This extension requires several hooks in the PHP core, which can be found in the `interp-opt` branch of the [zen-ids-php](https://github.com/uci-plrg/zen-ids-php) repository.
+This extension requires a slightly modified version of PHP, which can be found in the `interp-opt` branch of the [zen-ids-php](https://github.com/uci-plrg/zen-ids-php) repository.

+### Build

+1. Dependencies:
+  * `interp-opt` branch of the [zen-ids-php](https://github.com/uci-plrg/zen-ids-php) repository
+  * `interp-opt` branch of this repository
+2. Environment:
+  * Set `$PHP_HOME` to the top-level directory of the local [zen-ids-php](https://github.com/uci-plrg/zen-ids-php) clone
+3. Build:
+  * `cd opmon && $PHP_HOME/scripts/phpize && ./current-config && make -j7 install`
+    * Use option `current-config -d` for a debug build